 The Downward Dog yoga pose is sure to help in alleviating those cramps.
 All you have to do is get on all fours with your buttocks as the highest point.
 While in that position try to keep your feet flat on the ground for around 30-60 seconds.
 You could even modify the pose by putting one leg over the other, and alternating.

 While stretching helps in recovery, it is also important to schedule easy cycling workouts to flush out any excess lactic acid from the muscles (i.e. active recovery workouts).
 Thus, aiding in quick recovery of the muscles.

-Similarly, the use of recovery tools, such as Spryng, certainly help with recovery.
-With its active compression technology, Spryng helps flush out lactic build-up and helps reduce pooling of blood, therefore improving blood circulation to the entire lower body.
+Similarly, the use of recovery tools, such as SPRYNG, certainly helps with recovery.
+With its active compression technology, SPRYNG helps flush out lactic build-up and helps reduce the pooling of blood, therefore improving blood circulation to the entire lower body.